MOST PEOPLE ARE ABLE TO USE THEIR CAC WITH WINDOWS 10

 Click: Associate a file type or protocol with a program.

-Scroll down to .pdf, if it shows Adobe Acrobat Reader, it is set correctly, if it doesn't, select .pdf and click the Change program.. (button) in the upper right corner of the screen.
+Scroll down to .pdf, if it shows Adobe Acrobat Reader, it is set correctly, if it shows some other progam, select .pdf and click the Change program.. (button) in the upper right corner of the screen.

-You should see "Adobe Acrobat Reader" in the choices, select it and then hit OK
+"Adobe Acrobat Reader" should be in the list of choices, select it and then OK

 Finding 4.
 How do I get to Internet Options in Edge?
 I can't find it.